davidpet/projects/README.md

      - include more chat context
      - semantic encapsulation (semantic containerization?) - have the AI translate the chat to a story and then write more of the story, then turn back into a chat
      - break the detection into smaller steps with a rubric-like structure and aggregate
+     - give the alien a name and personality profile instead of just dry instructions

 1. Possibly Improve SnippetMaster to generate things besides programming languages (eg. library examples).
 1. Add tests to SnippetMaster.